actionml/harness/install.md

  2. [Harness-Auth-Server](https://github.com/actionml/harness-auth-server): this is quite stable and has had no major changes for since 1/2018 and so is less subject to change
  3. The [Harness-Java-SDK](https://github.com/actionml/harness-java-sdk/tree/release/0.3.0-SNAPSHOT) only supports Events and Queries and so is also stable and not very likely to change

 For a guide to using IntelliJ for debugging see [Debugging with IntelliJ](debugging_with_intellij.md).
-Much of this is targeted at Debian/Ubuntu with side notes for macOS (BSD Unix based).

 ## General Requirements